gramps-graphql/data-source-imdbapi/README.md

+# DEPRECATED — DO NOT USE

+Unfortunately, the API this data source wraps is unstable to the point of being unusable.
+This data source is also not compatible with the 1.x format of GrAMPS, so it _should not_ be used.
+You've been warned.

 <a href="https://ibm.biz/gramps-graphql"><img src="https://gramps-graphql.github.io/gramps-express/assets/img/gramps-banner.png" alt="GrAMPS · An easier way to manage the data sources powering your GraphQL server" width="450"></a>

 # GrAMPS GraphQL Data Source for the [IMDB API](http://www.theimdbapi.org/)